-Students who do have Financial Aid awarded in excess of their tuition and fee charges can view their BOOK STORE CREDIT ELIGIBILITY on iConnect by following these on-line steps during the appropriate timeframe below:
+Students who have Financial Aid awarded in excess of their tuition and fee charges can view their BOOK STORE CREDIT ELIGIBILITY on iConnect by following these online steps during the appropriate time frame below:

-Go on-line to www.fafsa.gov and create an FSA ID (username and password) for you and your parent, if required.
+Visit the FAFSA website and create an FSA ID (username and password) for you and your parent, if required.
 If you have a Federal Student Aid PIN, you will be able to enter it and link it to your FSA ID.
 You can still create an FSA ID if you have forgotten or do not have a PIN.
 Keep your FSA ID in a safe place as you will need it each year to sign your FAFSA.
-Complete the Free Application for Federal Student Aid (FAFSA) on-line at www.fafsa.gov.
-Apply as early as possible, early applicants have access to the most funding sources.
+Apply as early as possible as early applicants have access to the most funding sources.
 The FAFSA is now available beginning on October 1 prior to the academic year.
-The deadline for the Massachusetts State Grant is May 1 – however, we recommend you complete the FAFSA, no later than April 1.
+The deadline for the Massachusetts State Grant is May 1, however, we recommend you complete the FAFSA no later than April 1.
 You MUST re-apply each year!

-- Be sure to list the Federal School Code for Mount Wachusett Community College: 002172
+- Be sure to list the Federal School Code for MWCC: 002172

 Who is eligible to apply for financial aid?